fewr/weather-tracker/README.md

 - `data/daily/` — One JSON file per day
 - `data/weather_log.csv` — Running CSV log of all readings

-## How It Works

-1. GitHub Actions runs `collect.py` every day at 8:00 AM UTC
-2. The script fetches current weather from the Open-Meteo API
-3. Data is saved as a daily JSON snapshot and appended to the CSV log
-4. Changes are committed and pushed automatically

 ## Setup Your Own